lake-wg/authz/draft-selander-lake-authz.md

 The enrollment server (W) is assumed to have the private DH key corresponding to G_W, which is used to establish secure communication with the device (see {{U-W}}).
 W provides to U the authorization decision for enrollment with V in the form of a voucher (see {{voucher}}).
 Authorization policies are out of scope for this document.

 Authentication credentials and communication security with V is described in {{domain-auth}}.
-To calculate the voucher, W needs access to message_1 and CRED_V as used in the EDHOC run between U and V, see {{voucher}}.
+To calculate the voucher, W needs access to message_1 and CRED_V as used in the EDHOC session between U and V, see {{voucher}}.

 * W MUST verify that CRED_V is bound to the secure connection between W and V
 * W MUST verify that V is in possession of the private key corresponding to the public key of CRED_V